 - The map is easier to share since the URL changes as you move around.

 I’m still working out some of the bugs, but I’ll continue trying to find ways to improve the site.
 Thank you to everyone who continued to visit despite the errors, and thank you also to those who have submitted their favorite dark sites.

-Keep in mind that the light pollution data in this map is still 10 years old and may have changed.
+Keep in mind that the light pollution data in this map is from 2006 and may have changed slightly.
 Also check to see if the moon phase is favorable before heading out to darker skies.